Central Bucks School District Smart Racetrack Robotics Competition (Coming Soon)

 2. A technical write-up of the rules of the Smart Racetrack so that participants can "play" or "race" the racetrack game fairly.

-3. Evidence of Smart Robotic (Code) control- This should be accomplished using LED's, motors under the control of a microcontroller or microcomputer- Examples can include Arduino Uno, Raspberry Pi, MicroBit, CRICKIT, Sphero and etc. Please note that training and resources will be provided by the teachers and students of the CB West Robotics Club.
+3. Evidence of Smart Robotic (Code) control- This should be accomplished using LED's, motors under the control of a microcontroller or microcomputer- Examples can include many platforms like Arduino Uno, Raspberry Pi, MicroBit, CRICKIT, Sphero and etc. Please note that training and resources will be provided by the teachers and students of the CB West Robotics Club.

 Presentation- Present the finished racetrack game to others with an emphasis on the problem-solving/engineering process.
 Clearly explain the rules of your racetrack game and then set it up for participants to play it.